indika/blog/_posts/2013-10-25-cooking-with-chef.md

 {% endhighlight %}

-Bundler is awesome (according to the community.)
-Use it to manage the gems required for the client side of the Chef.
-Use Gem to obtain Bundler.
+Use Gem to install Bundler

 {% highlight bash %}
 gem install bundler
 {% endhighlight %}

-Now that the Ruby dependencies have been set up, we are ready to create a kitchen.
+Create a gem file

+{% highlight bash %}
+bundle install
+{% endhighlight %}

+{% highlight bash %}
+librarian-chef install --clean
+{% endhighlight %}

-# Creating a Kitchen
+# The Kitchen

-The kitchen is the structure you create on the client side before you cook your server.

 ## ~/.chef

 This is the default location where Chef / Knife (?) looks for machine specific settings.
 This folder is not on the server, as I initially imagined.
-This is my *knife.rb* configuration file.
+This is my knife.rb configuration file.

 {% highlight ruby %}
 knife[:provisioning_path] = "/home/root/solo"